Skadic/MA_BlockTrees/expose/03_block_trees.typ

 = Block Trees

-The Block Tree was first described by Belazzougui et al. @belazzougui_block_2021 and allows access to the underlying string in logarithmic time while only requiring space approximating the LZ77 parsing @ziv_universal_1977 of the text.
+The block tree was first described by Belazzougui et al. @belazzougui_block_2021 and allows access to the underlying string in logarithmic time while only requiring space approximating the LZ77 parsing @ziv_universal_1977 of the text.
 It also offers other operations like rank and select queries at the cost of extra space.
-In the following, we will describe the Block Tree and its original construction algorithm more in depth.
+In the following, we will describe the block tree and its original construction algorithm more in depth.

 #definition(title: [Block Tree @belazzougui_block_2021])[
 Let $S in Sigma^n$ be a string over the alphabet $Sigma$.
 In addition, let $tau > 1$ and $s > 1$ be extra parameters.
-The _Block Tree_ is a tree-like data structure whose root has arity $s$ and every other node with children has arity $tau$.
+The _block tree_ is a tree-like data structure whose root has arity $s$ and every other node with children has arity $tau$.
 Each node represents a segment of the text.
 A node on layer $h$ (where layer $0$ is the root node) represents a segment of the text of length $n / (s dot.op tau^(h-1))$ for $h>0$.
 We call these segments _blocks_.